Explore all the places we go in South Pacifc

 South Pacific Wonders including New Zealand's North IslandFrom $4,649 pp

 From the Outback to the GlaciersFrom $3,299 pp

 A Taste of the South Pacific

 When traveling in New Zealand, it’s the rugged natural beauty that stands out: spectacular glaciers, picturesque fiords, endless coastlines, steamy geothermal activity and so much more.
 Its breathtaking landscapes combined with its unique Maori culture, friendly cosmopolitan cities and fabulous food and wine comprise the two remarkable islands the “Kiwis” lovingly call home.
 New Zealand, a haven for those seeking peace, rejuvenation and relaxation, also offers a veritable playground for the adventurous.
-The temperate climate makes it an ideal year-round destination.
+The temperate climate makes it ideal for year-round New Zealand adventures.

 G’day, every day, Australia!
-Beaches to “barbies,” koalas to wallabies, Outback to ocean…where to begin in this island-country-continent?
-Unique wildlife and dramatic landscapes, no doubt.
+Beaches to “barbies,” koalas to wallabies, Outback to ocean…where to begin your Australia tour on this island-country-continent?
+Travel in Australia and you'll find unique wildlife and dramatic landscapes, no doubt.
 Or perhaps the sun-kissed Harbour City of Sydney, Melbourne’s art scene or Barossa Valley’s world-class wineries.
 Go as far back as Aboriginal life in places like Ayers Rock and Alice Springs to discover how to survive in the bush, throw boomerangs and play a didgeridoo.
 Whatever your fancy, Australia welcomes you.